What Schizophrenia Drawings May Convey

 Schizophrenia drawings at mental hospitals

 Well-known artists with schizophrenia may include Louis Wain and Bryan Charnley.
 Their works are held in the Bethlem Museum of the Mind in London, England.
 The Bethlem Museum features works primarily from the Bethlem Hospital, an influential mental hospital founded in 1247.
-It’s primarily dedicated to depicting the history of its mental health services and the artwork of people experiencing mental illness, showcasing the immense creative talent of individuals with mental health challenges.
+The museum is primarily dedicated to depicting the history of its mental health services and the artwork of people experiencing mental illness, showcasing the immense creative talent of individuals with mental health challenges.
 In so doing, the museum also seeks to de-stigmatize mental health concerns.

 Bryan Charnley, who lived from 1949 to 1991, employed “visual metaphor and symbolism to vividly illustrate the physical experience of schizophrenia” in his allegorical paintings.
 The artist lived with schizophrenia from his early teens onward.
 At Bethlem, he found inspiration for his later paintings.
 Speaking of the artworks he saw there, he wrote, “Here I saw art stripped of all esoteric and conceptual pretensions.”